hemingkx/SpecDec/readme.md

 ## Preprocess

+The datasets we used can be obtained following the script released by [Mask-Predict](https://github.com/facebookresearch/Mask-Predict/blob/main/get_data.sh).
 We release the bpe codes and our dicts in `./data`.
+The tokenized datasets are preprocessed as follows:

 ```
 text=PATH_YOUR_DATA